Spectrollay/OreUI/README-en_US.md

 ## Repository Introduction

-This repository mainly implements the interface components of OreUI using native HTML without any plugins.
+This repository is designed to implement the interface components of OreUI using native HTML without any plugins.

 Some of the projects using this tech: